-For PHS students, the first three (3) tardies in a class will be excused in that you will not be punished.
+For PHS & PJHS students, the first three (3) tardies in a class will be excused in that you will not be punished.
 On the 3rd tardy the student will be warned that the next tardy will be unexcused and the student will receive detention or discipline as determined by the principal.
 Any tardy after 3 in a class will be unexcused unless another teacher writes a note explaining that student was detained in his/her class or unless the principal determines otherwise.
-Any tardy after 3 tardies.
-For PJHS students, the first four (4) tardies will be excused in that you will not be punished.
-On the 4th tardy, the student will be warned that the next tardy will be unexcused and the student will receive detention or discipline as determined by the principal.
-Any tardy after 4 will be unexcused and the student will receive detention or discipline as determined by the principal.
-Any tardy after 4 will be unexcused and the student will receive detention or discipline as determined by the principal.
-Any tardy after 4 will be unexcused and the student will receive a note from a teacher or parent will be considered unexcused.
-A student will after 4 will be unexcused and the student will receive detention or discipline as determined by the principal.
-Any tardy after 4 will be unexcused unless another teacher writes a note explaining that student was detained in his/her class or unless the principal determines otherwise.
-Any tardy after four or a tardy that does not have a note from a teacher or parent will be considered unexcused.
-A student will be referred to the principal after 4 tardies.
+Any tardy after three or a tardy that does not have a note from a teacher or parent will be considered unexcused.
+A student will be referred to the principal after 3 tardies.